bresilla/geoson/README.md

 ## Internal Representation & CRS Handling

 Geoson uses a **unified internal representation** where all coordinates are stored as Point (ENU/local) coordinates, regardless of the input format.
-This design provides consistency and efficiency while allowing flexible input/output formats.
+The CRS is only relevant during input parsing and output formatting - not for internal storage.

 ### Key Principles

 1. **Parse Once, Store Consistently**: All input coordinates (WGS or ENU) are converted to Point (local) coordinates during parsing
 2. **Internal Uniformity**: All geometry operations work with the same coordinate system internally
+3. **No CRS Storage**: FeatureCollection doesn't store original CRS since internal representation is always Point coordinates
-3. **Output Flexibility**: Choose WGS84 or ENU format when writing, independent of input format
+4. **Output Flexibility**: Choose WGS84 or ENU format when writing, independent of input format
-4. **Datum-Centric**: The datum serves as the anchor point for all coordinate transformations
+5. **Datum-Centric**: The datum serves as the anchor point for all coordinate transformations

 ### Parsing Behavior